WholeTech Picks|WholeTechFable GuideTexas Coworking

 Building Costs

-Custom home construction in Bastrop County: $150-250/sq ft depending on finishes.
-A 2,000 sq ft home: $300K-500K for construction plus land.
-Modular/barndominium options: $80-150/sq ft.
+Custom home construction in Bastrop County: $150–250/sq ft depending on finishes.
+A 2,000 sq ft home runs $300K–500K for construction plus land.
+Modular/barndominium options: $80–150/sq ft.
 Container homes: see cargotown.com.

 Septic vs Sewer

-Most rural Bastrop County properties require septic systems.
-Conventional septic: $5,000-10,000.
-Aerobic system (required in some areas): $10,000-20,000.
+Most rural Bastrop County properties require septic.
+Conventional septic: $5,000–10,000.
+Aerobic systems (required in some areas): $10,000–20,000.
 Get a perc test before buying land.
-City sewer available in Bastrop city limits.
+City sewer is available within Bastrop city limits.

 Permits & Process